castro-gzlz/nep-des/README.md

   <strong>ridge</strong>, & <strong>savanna</strong>, as derived in
   <a href="https://ui.adsabs.harvard.edu/abs/2024A%26A...689A.250C/abstract">
   Castro-González et al. (2024)</a>.
-It also generates figures with the <strong>density-period trend</strong> for super-Neptunes and sub-Saturns identified in
+It also generates figures with the <strong>density-period trend</strong> for super-Neptunes & sub-Saturns identified in
   <a href="https://ui.adsabs.harvard.edu/abs/2024A%26A...691A.233C/abstract">
   Castro-González et al. (2024b)</a>.